MAimmersivX/2013-11-14-woodshole/lessons/overview.md

 ## Who We Are

-* John Blischak  (Uchicago)
-* Randy Olson (MSU)
 * Will Trimble (Argonne)
+* Ross Dickson (Dalhousie University)
+* Woods Hole Python Users Group
-* Emily Davenport  (Uchicago)
+* volunteers

 ## Our Goals for You

 ### We will take you on a tour of:
 >
+* Managing and sharing Software, Data, and Manuscripts with Git
-* Exploring the Command Line with the Bash Shell
+* Automating things with the shell
 * Principles of Practical Programming with Python
-* Managing and Collaborating with your Software, Data, and Manuscripts with Git
 * Scientific Computing with Python
+* Gallery of plotting and mapping in Python (matplotlib and basemap)

 # Some High-Level Advice